Project Introduction

 Project overview

 To hold the current condition an increase in basic maintenance would be required but this project will go further by preventing further deterioration in roading quality and bringing the road up to a higher standard.
-By doing more intense rehabilitating and rebuilding, the overall condition and longevity of SH1 can be improved.
-Funding will be sought through the new State Highway Pothole Prevention activity class.
+By doing more intense rebuilding, the overall condition and longevity of SH1 can be improved.
+Funding will come from the new State Highway Pothole Prevention activity class.

-By taking this new approach, the programme for 110 lane kms of work can be condensed from 5 to under 2 years.
+By taking this new approach, the programme for 110 lane kms of work can be condensed from over 4 years to under 16 months.
 The result will be a superior highway with less maintenance and patching required in the future.
 The treatments will be designed to not only meet expected traffic growth, but to have a long-term life, ensuring resilience.

 • Project background